Severe storms move into Southeast after unleashing tornadoes and life-threatening flooding along Gulf Coast - KESQ

 Swaths of homes and businesses are in the dark after the storm barreled through.
 Around 260,000 were without power from Texas to Georgia as of late Wednesday night, according to PowerOutage.us.

-Farther north, a weather system is set to bring severe thunderstorms over the Ohio Valley through Thursday afternoon and evening.
+Farther north, there’s a higher, level 3 of 5, risk of severe thunderstorms over the Ohio Valley through Thursday afternoon and evening.
 These deluges could pack an even bigger punch than the storms down south.

 Multiple tornadoes and hail are possible in the most at-risk area, which extends from western West Virginia across eastern Ohio.
 The surrounding area, including eastern Ohio and parts of Pennsylvania and Kentucky, could also see strong storms, though the risk is less severe.